-With certain exceptions, you have the right to inspect or obtain a copy of your health information in a "Designated Record Set."
+With certain exceptions, you have the right to inspect or obtain a copy of your PHI in a "Designated Record Set."
 This may include medical and billing records maintained for a health care provider; enrollment, payment, claims adjudication, and case or medical management record systems maintained by a plan; or a group of records the Plan uses to make decisions about individuals.
 However, you do not have a right to inspect or obtain copies of psychotherapy notes or information compiled for civil, criminal, or administrative proceedings.
 In addition, the Plan may deny your right to access, although in certain circumstances you may request a review of the denial.

-If you want to exercise this right, your request to the Plan must be in writing within 30 days of receipt of your request (60 days if the health information is not accessible onsite), the Plan will provide you with:
+If you want to exercise this right, your request to the Plan must be in writing.
+Within 30 days of receipt of your request, the Plan will provide you with:

-- The access or copies you requested; - A written denial that explains why your request was denied and any rights you may have to have the denial reviewed or file a complaint; or - A written statement that the time period for reviewing your request will be extended for no more than 30 more days, along with the reasons for the delay and the date by which the Plan expects to address your request
+- The access or copies you requested; - A written denial that explains why your request was denied and any rights you may haveto have the denial reviewed or file a complaint; or - A written statement that the time period for reviewing your request will be extended for no more than 30 more days, along with the reasons for the delay and the date by which the Plan expects to address your request.

-The Plan may provide you with a summary or explanation of the information instead of access to or copies of your health information, if you agree in advance and pay any applicable fees.
+If the Plan is unable to provide you with the above information within 30 days, we may extend the timeframe to respond to your request by an additional 30 days.
+The Plan may provide you with a summary or explanation of the information instead of access to or copies of your PHI, if you agree in advance and pay any applicable fees.
 The Plan may also charge reasonable fees for copies or postage.

-If the Plan doesn't maintain the health information but knows where it is maintained, you will be informed of where to direct your request.
+If the Plan doesn't maintain the PHI but knows where it is maintained, you will be informed of where to direct your request.